Click on Schedule to Register

 $290 per child

 All participants required to bring their own Laptop, Laptop Charger and Mouse (if required).

-All other prototyping material and electronic components will be provided during the workshop.
 Students are welcome to take home whatever prototypes they build.

 To help get more time to tinker during the workshop, would be great if you could prep the following softwares on your laptop/computer: